 Create invoices for each project and align with your accounting team on all billable items.

-This article will ensure you're up to date on your projects invoicing.
+This article helps you to ensure you are up to date with your project´s invoicing.
 Create invoices that encompass Deposits, Fixed Price, Time & Materials or Manual entries.

-This Invoicing feature is located within each project, so you can create invoices on specific projects, which you can then bill to your clients.
-The main function of this Beta Invoicing is so that you can keep track of what has been billed and what has not it.
+The Invoicing feature is located within each project, so you can create invoices on specific projects, which you can then bill to your clients.
+The main function of Invoicing is to assist you with keeping track of what has been billed and what has not.
 Essentially, its purpose is so that Project Managers and their Accounting departments can be 100% aligned.

 You can integrate your 3rd party financial applications in Forecast, e.g. QuickBooks Online and export Forecast invoices to these systems.
 Learn more here.